 JVET-AE0114 - AHG10: Low-Delay configuration improvements

 This contribution proposes changes to the low-delay configurations regarding pictures and QPs for improved coding efficiency.
-In addition to a -3 QP offset to the first intra picture (instead of -1), it is proposed to introduce a multi-level QP structure with a periodicity of 16 pictures, plus a picture with a -2 offset every 64 pictures, Reference picture list is changed to take advantage of higher quality reference pictures.
+In addition to a -3 QP offset to the first intra picture (instead of -1), it is proposed to introduce a multi-level QP structure with a periodicity of 16 pictures, plus a picture with a -2 offset every 64 pictures.
+Reference picture list is changed to take advantage of higher quality reference pictures.
 A BD-rate difference of around -6% is reported.

+JVET-AE0163 - AHG12: modified CTC proposal for low-delay configuration

+This contribution proposes changes to the ECM CTCs to shorten the worst-case encoding times, which happens in the low-delay configuration (two weeks), for the sake of making experimentation more practical.
+Changes relate to the MTT depth for I pictures, and for higher temporal layers for QP22 (except for class F).
+This is reported to save 5 days of simulation, with a 0.1% gain.

+Lamba optimization

+JVET-AD0136 - AhG10: Lagrange multiplier optimization for chroma ALF and CCALF

+As in JVET-AD0136, this contribution proposes to adjust the lambda for the RDO of chroma ALF when luma ALF coefficients are to be transmitted, to account for a reduced overhead of the combined signalling, and also encourage combined signalling (resulting in more chroma filter diversity).
+Chroma gains are reported in VTM low-delay configuration.

+Fast methods

+JVET-AE0057 - MTT split modes early termination

+This contribution presents an early termination method that is claimed to reduce encoding runtime for ECM and VTM, by skipping MTT splits when the no-split cost of 64x64 CU is above a threshold.
+Encoding times of -3% to -4% are reported, with a BD-rate difference in the range of +0.02% to +0.06%.

 Bug fixes, more encoder control

 JVET-AE0111 - Additional conformance tests of spatial scalability for multilayer coding

-Besides proposing a additional conformance bitstream, this contribution reports about fixing a bug in reference picture list when combining scalability and low-delay configuration: first picture of enhancement layer is intra-coded (not using the base layer as a reference), and for the remaining pictures, intra-layer prediction is removed when inter-layer referencing is activated; the proposed fix is in MR !2633.
+Besides proposing an additional conformance bitstream, this contribution reports about fixing a bug in reference picture list when combining scalability and low-delay configuration: first picture of enhancement layer is intra-coded (not using the base layer as a reference), and for the remaining pictures, intra-layer prediction is removed when inter-layer referencing is activated; the proposed fix is in MR !2633.

 JVET-AE0122 - AHG10: GOP-based RPR and scalable coding

 This contribution proposes a bug fix and more control over the encoder when combining RPR and multi-layer.
 One use case is to restrict reduced resolution coding to the base layer.
-A marginal BD-rate gain is reported when testing the proposed changes using 1.5x scalability and GOP-base RPR for the base layer, over the test sequences currently considered for scalability visual testing.
+A marginal BD-rate gain is reported when testing the proposed changes using 1.5x scalability and GOP-based RPR for the base layer, over the test sequences currently considered for scalability visual testing.

 JVET-AE0181 - Scaling window support for VTM